Navigation

 Content-Based Links

 Where a topic has subsections, main subsection pages are generally linked by Link-Buttons.
+These are always focusable, and can be activated by mouse-button or the Enter key.

 On many pages there are also links within the text to other pages (or to bookmarks on the same page).
 Links and pop-up tips (for example, definitions of technical terms) are indicated by underlined text and font colour.
 Links should also be apparent when you pass your cursor over them, although your operating system, browser, and system/browser settings will determine how they become apparent.
 By default, links to other internal pages open in the current browser window and tab, while links to documents, images, or pages on other sites open in a new tab or window.